avngrdv/clibas/README.md

                    force_at_frame=0  ---------->
                     force_at_frame=1  ---------->
                      force_at_frame=2  ---------->

+              stop_readthrough:	bool (True/False; default: False). if True, translation will continue even after encountering a stop codon until the 3'-end of the corresponding read.
+Note, that an "_" amino acid will be appended to the peptide sequence at the C-terminus if the last encountred codon is missing 1 or 2 bases.

+                                if False, the op will return true ORF sequences.
+In this case, peptide sequences coming from ORFs which miss a stop codon will be labelled with a "+" amino acid at the C-terminus.

+                                Should be flagged True for ORFs with no stop codon inside the read.

         Returns:
                 Data object containing peptide sequence information

 ### FastqParser.len_filter(where=None, len_range=None)

         For each sample in Data, filter out sequences longer/shorter than the specified library designs.
 Alternatively, a length range of sequences to take can be optionally specified to filter out the entries (NGS reads) outside of this range.

         Parameters:
                    where: 'dna' or 'pep' to specify which dataset the op should work on.